LaTonia-Mertica/LaTonia-Mertica.github.io/README.md

 fleshing out portfolio for
 La'Tonia Mertica. .. and access insight into my coding journey at <a href="https://www.linkedin.com/pulse/doneweek3-working-hard-la-tonia-mertica/" target="_blank">my
-LinkedIn blog</a>*

-*solid exercise for intentional verbose code - image tags, inline style in image tag, title in image tag, setting urls to open in new page(s) with target value of _blank; adding audio; adding pdf, and presenting italic content in non-italic parentheses (script file)*
+LinkedIn blog</a> ... solid exercise for intentional verbose code - image tags, inline style in image tag, title in image tag, setting urls to open in new page(s) with target value of _blank; adding audio; adding pdf, and presenting italic content in non-italic parentheses (script file)*

 ###### <a href="https://www.latoniamertica.dev/" target="_blank">visit digital portfolio gateway by/for La'Tonia Mertica</a>